shoaib6174/No-Code-ML/Blog1.md

 ![IMG_0848](https://user-images.githubusercontent.com/96424191/160169084-9e1c6f61-fac1-420a-9ed2-186d49b0cb63.jpg)

 As shown in this diagram, data for shirt size (x-axis, independent value) and shirt price (y-axis, dependent value) are plotted onto a graph, and the distance between points and the regression line is measured.
-We can also represent our regression line as a parameter.

 Classification model with parameters
 -